MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Install and connect to the Azure AD PowerShell for Graph module (optional)

-You may also want to install the Azure AD PowerShell for Graph module (if it's not already installed) and connect to Azure AD so that you can retrieve a list of users in your organization.
-To learn more, see [Azure Active Directory PowerShell for Graph](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2).
+You may also want to [download and install the Azure AD PowerShell for Graph module](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2)(if it's not already installed) and connect to Azure AD so that you can retrieve a list of users in your organization.

 Run the following to connect to Azure AD.